iquiw/company-ghc/README.rst

 If there is something wrong, run ``M-x company-ghc-diagnose``, which shows diagnostic info like the following::

-   company-ghc backend found: company-ghc automatic scan module is enabled
+   * company-ghc backend found: company-ghc
+   * automatic scan module is enabled
+   * ghc-boot process has been done

    Module                                  Alias               Candidates
    -------------------------------------------------------------------------------